SEONHOK/SEONHOK.github.io/_pages/about.md

 <div class="project-content">
     <div class="project-text">
         <p class="justified-text">Low-Rank Adaptation (LoRA) is a representative, parameter-efficient fine-tuning method for large pre-trained models in downstream tasks.
 To enhance LoRA's parameter efficiency, we propose a novel pruning technique that utilizes the trace norm (also referred to as the nuclear norm) with matrix factorization.
-We demonstrate that our method outperforms baseline algorithms, including LoRA and AdaLoRA, on the GLUE benchmark dataset, using a fewer number of parameters.
-This work is still ongoing for various benchmark datasets, and the work is undergoing.
+We demonstrate that our method outperforms baseline algorithms, including LoRA and AdaLoRA, on the GLUE benchmark dataset,achieving a 1.5% performance gain with 35% fewer parameters.
+This work is ongoing for publication.
         </p>
     </div>
     <div class="project-image">